Your Guide To ADA Compliance In Texas

 Texas has its own statute in place in addition to the ADA.
 Chapter 121 of the Texas Human Resources Code covers the protection of the rights of disabled people.

-Thus, if you own a website or sell to Texas residents, it’s crucial to ensure that your website is accessible to everyone.
-To do this, you have to follow the WCAG guidelines at level 2.1.
+If you own a website or sell to Texas residents, it’s essential to ensure that your website is accessible to everyone.
+To do this, you have to follow the WCAG guidelines at level 2.2.

 While you can make the necessary changes to your website manually, there are tools available that can make this process easier, including UserWay and accessiBe, but more on that later.